kamesh6592-cell/dev-aj-tool/MCP-SERVER.md

 #### Example Usage with Claude

-> "Create a portfolio website using DeepSite.
+> "Create a portfolio website using TOMO.
 Include a hero section, about section, and contact form."

 Claude will automatically:
 1. Use the `create_project` tool